srijana225/homework-1/README.md

 ### 20. Head…

-What's the difference between `<head>`, `<header>`, and heading tags?
-'<head>' is the first element inside the an HTML element where metadata information about the document is placed.
+What's the difference between `<head>`, `<header>`, and heading tags? head is the first element inside the an HTML element where metadata information about the document is placed.
 It appears before the body of a webpage.

- '<header>' It is used within the body of the website and can be used multiple times if required.This element is basically for the actual content.
+ header is used within the body of the website and can be used multiple times if required.This element is basically for the actual content.

- '<heading>' element is used for sizing the text.
-It is defined with the '<h1>' to '<h6>' tags. '<h1>' defines the most important heading and '<h6>' defines the least important heading.
+ heading element is used for sizing the text.
+It is defined with the h1 to h6 tags. h1 defines the most important heading and h6 defines the least important heading.

 ### 21. Tables